Supervisor/supervisor/README.txt

   can accept arguments, e.g. ('/path/to/program foo bar').
 The command line can used double quotes to group arguments with spaces in them to pass to the program, e.g. ('/path/to/program/name -p "foo bar"').
+Note that the value of 'command' may include Python string expressions, e.g. "/path/to/programname --port=80%(process_num)02d" might expand to "/path/to/programname --port=8000" at runtime.
-Controlled programs should themselves not be daemons, as supervisord assumes it is responsible for daemonizing its subprocesses.
+  String expressions are evaluated against a dictionary containing "group_name", "process_num" and "program_name".  **Controlled programs should themselves not be daemons, as supervisord assumes it is responsible for daemonizing its subprocesses (see "Nondaemonizing of Subprocesses" later in this document).**

+  'process_name' -- a Python string expression that is used to compose the supervisor process name for this process.
+You usually don't need to worry about setting this unless you change 'numprocs'.
+The string expression is evaluated against a dictionary that includes "group_name", "process_num" and "program_name".
+Default:
+  %(program_name)s.

+  'numprocs' -- Supervisor will start as many instances of this program as named by numprocs.
+Note that if numprocs > 1, the 'process_name' expression must include '%(process_num)s' (or any other valid Python string expression that includes 'process_num') within it.
+Default: 1.

   'priority' -- the relative priority of the program in the start and shutdown ordering.
 Lower priorities indicate programs that start